meshplay/meshplay/docs/pages/reference/meshplayctl/meshplayctl-mesh-deploy.md

 Deploy Linkerd mesh and wait for it to be deployed
 <pre class='codeblock-pre'>
 <div class='codeblock'>
-mesheryctl mesh deploy linkerd --watch
+meshplayctl mesh deploy linkerd --watch

 </div>
 </pre>